 5. Be kind to others.

 These are really the important precepts for a cultivation, just the same as those by which the ancient sages admonished themselves.
-Usui-Sensei emphasized that ‘This is surely a secret process to bring a good fortune and also a miraculous medicine to remedy all kinds of diseases.’ by which he made his purpose of teaching clear and accurate.
+Usui-Sensei emphasized that ‘This is surely a secret process to bring a good fortune and also a miraculous medicine to remedy all kinds of diseases,’ by which he made his purpose of teaching clear and accurate.
 Furthermore, he tried to aim at making his way of guidance as easy and simple as possible, so nothing is difficult to understand therein.
 Every time when you sit quietly and join your hands to pray and chant morning and evening, you can develop a pure and sound mind, and there is just an essence in making the most of that for your daily life.
 This is the reason why the REIKI cure can very easily spread over anybody.

 The phase of life is very changeable in these days, and people’s thoughts are apt to change, too.
 Could we fortunately succeed in spreading the REIKI cure everywhere, we feel sure that it would have to be very helpful in order to prevent people from disordering their moral sense.
-It never extends people nothing but the benefits of healing long term illness, chronic disease and bad habit.
+It never extends people anything but the benefits of healing long term illness, chronic disease and bad habit.

-The number of pupils who learned from Usui-sensei amounts to more than 2000 persons.
+The number of pupils who learned from Usui-Sensei amounts to more than 2000 persons.
 Some leading pupils living in Tokyo among them gather at the training center and take over his work, while other pupils in the country also do everything to popularize the REIKI cure.
 Although our teacher already passed away, we have to do the very best to hand the REIKI cure down to the public forever and spread it much more.
 Ah!
 What a great thing he did; to have unsparingly given people what he had felt and realized by himself!

 As a result of our pupils’ recent meeting and discussion, we decided to erect a stone monument at the graveyard in his family temple so that we may bring his virtuous deed to light and transmit it to posterity; so, I was requested to arrange an epitaph for the monument.
 As I was much impressed by his great meritorious deed and also struck by our pupils’ warm hearts of making much of the bond between master and pupil, I dared not refuse the request, but described the outline.